JBShady/COD5-Remastered/README.md

 To be written.

-This git is not complete.
+This repo is not complete.
 Need to remove unnecessary files and upload raw contents.
 Do not attempt to build.